 Today I am reviewing the GK64, a fully aluminum mechanical keyboard that makes use of hot swappable sockets for practically effortless switch replacement.
 Continue reading to see just how simple… Continue reading

 After starting my research for keyboards to rank on this list I quickly discovered the market for wireless mechanical keyboards is akin to a barren wasteland.
 There seems to be a demand, but the supply just isn’t there yet.
 Wired mechanical keyboards are somewhat of a small niche themselves (though growing rapidly).
 Tech enthusiasts willing to pay the premium to own one are almost always looking for the best performance possible, which admittedly isn’t usually offered via wireless solutions.
 This is especially true for PC gamers who require a reliable connection with low latency and no added input lag.

-Honestly, I don’t even own one myself yet, though I hope to remedy that in the near future (Update: I have now tested the Anne Pro and TADA68 Pro).
-Still, more choices for a good wireless mechanical keyboard is something I think many in the mechanical keyboard community would welcome with open arms.
+Still, more choices for a good wireless mechanical keyboard with low input lag, durable build quality and reliable Bluetooth connectivity is something the mechanical keyboard community would welcome with open arms.
 Since I’m currently on the hunt for one of my own I thought I would share what I’ve learned from my research.
 We’ll be examining five of the best currently available wireless mechanical keyboards to see if we can find a viable board or two that will please casuals and enthusiasts alike.
-Continue reading

 The Obins Anne Pro has created a lot of positive hype in the keyboard community.
 I know it’s been on my radar for review the past 5 months or so.
 A 60% mechanical keyboard with wireless support (Bluetooth 4.0), true RGB backlighting, Gateron switches, programmability and PBT keycaps for only $80.
 Sign me up!